joakha/chocolate-review/README.md

 Tests for the application were written using the Playwright framework.

-Testing covers the following ue cases:
+Testing covers the following use cases:

 - Registration and logging in